stewlab/rust-esp-starter/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)

-A modern, battery-efficient Rust starter template for ESP32 microcontrollers using Espressif's ESP-IDF and the esp-rs ecosystem.
-Perfect for embedded Rust hacking, prototypes, and production builds.
+**Battery-optimized Rust starter for ESP32**, seamlessly integrating Espressif’s ESP-IDF and the esp-rs ecosystem to accelerate development from prototype to production.

+This project was originally generated from [esp-rs/esp-idf-template](https://github.com/esp-rs/esp-idf-template).

 ---

 ## 📋 Table of Contents